Knight Foundry’s Green Sand Molding & Foundry Practice Workshop

 Students will be presented with a comprehensive overview of traditional and fundamental green sand molding & metal casting techniques.

 Students begin with an understanding of the Knight Foundry facilities and a discussion of foundry dangers, safety techniques and precautions.
 Students will then move to the foundry for in-depth training on green sand composition, its unique and peculiar properties in the foundry, and sand conditioning techniques.
-Students will be introduced to the furnace, with an indoctrination into its operations and associated safety precautions.

 Students will create green sand molds using patterns provided for the workshop.
 Instructors will demonstrate to students classic molding techniques and practices, adding tips & tricks as students sharpen their skills.
 As molds are completed and readied for pouring, the furnace will be fired and our staff will demonstrate safe pouring procedures and then supervise as students’ molds are poured in aluminum.